syslogic/bash-scripts/README.md

     ./cron_firebase.sh project-12345 /home/backups/firebase

 ## gradle_log.sh
-it logs Gradle (https://gradle.org) build output to file and opens that file, in case of errors. when executing the script from within Android Studio, one probably should replace `gedit` with the path to `studio64` (just used gedit, so that it is rather portable).
+it logs the Gradle (https://gradle.org) build output to file and then opens that file, in case of errors - otherwise it opens the LINT results in *default* web-browser.

 ## wrap_android_emulator.sh
 it wraps the Android Emulator with CLI options.